Q & A: Training Periodization for MMA Fighters

 - New All Time PR on Deadlift – 550lbs

 - Diesel Grip Challenge – Week 11 – Towel Pull Ups

 This entry was posted on Friday, February 17th, 2012 at 9:57 am and is filed under athletic strength training lift odd objects, how to improve fitness and conditioning, mixed martial arts training, nutrition for athletes how athletes should eat, strength training muscle building workouts, strength training to improve athletic performance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson